 Let’s talk about this healthy slaw recipe.
 It’s proof that sometimes, the most humble of ingredients can make for the best recipes.

-Take cheap cabbage, with all of its potent antioxidants, and toss it with carrots and a simple, garlicky lemon dressing.
-Add some freshly toasted seeds to the mix (toasting them makes all the difference!).
+Take cheap cabbage, with all of its potent antioxidants, and toss it with carrots, the humble root vegetable that is packed with beta carotene.
+Drizzle in a simple, garlicky lemon dressing (no mayonnaise or vinegar here).
+For extra texture and savory flavor, add some freshly toasted seeds to the mix.
+Toasting them makes all the difference.

 Ta da!
 You have a colorful coleslaw that’s bursting with fresh flavor and amazing health benefits.

-It is easier to slice cabbage on a mandoline than with a sharp knife (be careful either way), but it certainly can be done.
+It is easier to slice cabbage on a mandoline (affiliate link) than with a sharp knife, but it certainly can be done.
+Be careful either way.
+If you’re in a hurry, buy a 12-ounce bag of pre-shredded slaw mix at the store.

-I cheated and used some store-bought, pre-shredded carrots.
-You could safely use a julienne peeler or spiralizer to shred the carrots.
+For the prettiest shredded carrots, use a julienne peeler or spiralizer.
 If you don’t have one of those, a plain old box grater or the grating attachment on your food processor should work pretty well.
+Or, grab a bag of shredded carrots at the store!

 Please let me know how this slaw recipe turns out for you in the comments!
 I’m always so eager to hear how you like my recipes.